Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **The Benefit:** simplified search functionalities enable users to find required documents in moments, using a variety of search terms including supplier name, invoice number, date, PO, value etc. Rather than resorting to a manual search of stored paper files.

-      **Paperless Automated Accounts Payable –** because supplier invoices and statements are securely stored online, InShip eliminates paper storage requirements.
+      **Paperless Automated Accounts Payable –** Supplier invoices and statements are securely stored online, InShip eliminates paper storage requirements.

-      **Benefit:** eliminates paper-based storage
+      **Benefit:** eliminates paper-based storage.

       **Document Tracking –** invoices processed by InShip that require approval are tracked.
 The InShip Dashboard illustrates whose approval is required, and by when.

-      **Benefit:** ‘At-a-Glance’ ability to manage invoice flows, while ensuring timely payments
+      **Benefit:** ‘At-a-Glance’ ability to manage invoice flows, while ensuring timely payments.

       **Other Benefits –** InShip is scalable, delivering the flexibility to handle changing user requirements.
 Our solution also enhances collaboration among users who may be located thousands of miles away.
-Too, InShip reporting tools work to help users pay suppliers within agreed terms, helping to promote goodwill
+InShip reporting tools work to help users pay suppliers within agreed terms, helping to promote goodwill.

       **A Superlative ROI** – InShip significantly reduces the cost of manual processing, while increasing accuracy and payment security.
 Combining all of the benefits, users discover that InShip provides an exceptional Return on Investment.

-      # **Why End-Users Switch to InShip**

-      ## **Why do Businesses Switch to InShip?**
+      # **Why Businesses Switch to InShip?**

+      **The Efficiencies and Results are Due to InShip’s Intelligent Automated Features**

-      Document processing time: reduced by 90%
+      Document processing time reduced by 90%

-      Manual Paper Handling: reduced by 93%
+      Manual Paper Handling reduced by 93%

-      Errors (manual processing v InShip): reduced by 97%
+      Errors (manual processing -V- InShip)  reduced by 97%

-      Hard copy document storage: reduced by 100%
+      Hard copy document storage reduced by 100%

-      The Efficiencies and Results are Due to InShip’s Intelligent Automated Features

       **Paper Elimination –** stores invoices, statements and related documents in a secure cloud